 Tobacco Settlement Revenue - Tobacco settlement revenue is the result of a settlement between various counties and hospital districts in Texas and the tobacco industry for tobacco-related health care cost.
-Central Health recognized \$3,819,376 associated with the settlement during the year ended September 30, 2020.
-Settlement revenues for fiscal year 2020 are based on the investment earnings and the proportionate amount of eligible expenses to the entire pool of eligible expenses of the tobacco settlement fund as administered by the Comptroller's Office of the State of Texas.
+Central Health recognized \$3,872,274 associated with the settlement during the year ended September 30, 2021.
+Settlement revenues for fiscal year 2021 are based on the investment earnings and the proportionate amount of eligible expenses to the entire pool of eligible expenses of the tobacco settlement fund as administered by the Comptroller's Office of the State of Texas.
 Central Health is unable to estimate the continuance or level of future distributions.

-During the year ended September 30, 2020, Central Health budgeted and recorded its tobacco settlement revenue net of amounts distributed to Seton and to Travis County, which were \$1,230,032 and \$338,584, respectively and are able to participate through a joint expense eligibility process with Central Health.
-Such amounts represent their respective share of total local healthcare expenses claimed for the year ended September 30, 2020.
+During the year ended September 30, 2021, Central Health recognized its tobacco settlement revenue net of amounts distributed to Seton and to Travis County, which were \$1,386,584 and \$375,042, respectively, and are able to participate through a joint expense eligibility submission process through Central Health.
+Such amounts represent their respective share of total eligible local healthcare expenses claimed for the year ended September 30, 2021.